Home / Basics / Highnote API

 Refer to the following best practices to avoid hitting rate limits:

-• Avoid polling: Avoid polling the API for asynchronous updates by registering a webhook target to receive notification events.
-To learn more, see Notifications.
+Avoid polling: Avoid polling the API for asynchronous updates by registering a webhook target to receive notification events.
+See Notifications.

-• Implement exponential backoff: Implement retries with exponential backoff when an API request receives a 429 TOO MANY REQUESTS response.
-Use the following resources to implement exponential backoff:
+Implement exponential backoff: Implement retries with exponential backoff when an API request receives a 429 TOO MANY REQUESTS